OISF/suricata/plugins/napatech/README.md

 ## Running
 ```
 /usr/local/suricata/bin/suricata \
-    --set plugins.0=/usr/local/lib/suricata/napatech.so \
+    --plugin /usr/local/lib/suricata/napatech.so \
     --capture-plugin=napatech
 ```

-### --set plugins.0=/usr/local/lib/suricata/napatech.so
+### --plugin /usr/local/lib/suricata/napatech.so

-This command line option tells Suricata about this plugin.
+This command line option tells Suricata about this plugin in addition to any plugins listed in `suricata.yaml`.
 This could also be done in `suricata.yaml` with the following section:
 ```
 plugins:
   - /usr/local/lib/suricata/napatech.so